-At the start of the new year, we want to take the opportunity to highlight some of the fantastic work being done in the field of Renaissance Studies by looking back at the books published with the Renaissance and Early Modern Worlds of Knowledge book series in 2022.
-We will also give a sneak preview of some of the up-coming works which will be published in 2023.
+At the start of the new year, we want to take the opportunity to highlight some of the fantastic work being done in the field of Renaissance Studies by looking back at the books published with the Renaissance and Early Modern Worlds of Knowledge book series in 2023.
+We will also give a sneak preview of an up-coming work which will be published in 2024.

 These authors cover a wide range of intellectual, religious, print, and political history across the Renaissance period, and links to all of the books mentioned here can be found via the Routledge website – https://www.routledge.com/Routledge-Studies-in-Renaissance-and-Early-Modern-Worlds-of-Knowledge/book-series/ASHSER4043.

-Protestant Politics Beyond Calvin: Reformed Theologians on War in the Sixteenth and Seventeenth Centuries, ed.
-Ian Campbell and Floris Verhaart (Routledge, 2022)
+Protestant Politics Beyond Calvin Reformed Theologians on War in the Sixteenth and Seventeenth Centuries, eds.
+Ian Campbell, Floris Verhaart (Routledge, 2023)

 The Reformed (or Calvinist) universities of sixteenth and seventeenth-century Europe hosted rich, Latin-language conversations on the nature of politics, the powers of kings and magistrates, resistance, revolution, and religious warfare.
 Nevertheless, it is too often assumed that Reformed political thought did not develop beyond John Calvin’s Institutes of 1559.
 This book remedies this problem, presenting extracts from major Reformed theologians and intellectuals (including Peter Martyr Vermigli, Guillaume de Buc, David Pareus, Lambert Daneau, and Bartholomäus Keckermann) which demonstrate both continuity and change in Reformed political argument.
 These men taught in France, the Holy Roman Empire, the Low Countries, and England, between the 1540s and 1660s, but they were read in universities throughout the North Atlantic world into the eighteenth century.
 Should all political action be subject to God’s direct command?
 Were humans capable of using their own God-given reason to tell right from wrong?
 Was it ever just to resist tyrants?
 Was religious difference enough by itself to justify war?
 Their political doctrines often aroused the greatest controversy in their own time; this is generally the first time that these extracts from their works have been translated into English.
 These texts and translations are accompanied by an introduction placing these authors in the context of the great European religious wars, advice on further reading, and a full bibliography.